lhongliang-vmware/antrea/docs/feature-gates.md

 When using the OVS built-in kernel module (which is the most common case), your kernel version must be >= 4.6 (as opposed to >= 4.4 without this feature).

+### AntreaProxyNodePort

+`AntreaProxyNodePort` enables NodePort Service support in AntreaProxy.
+After enabling this feature, NodePort traffic will be handled by AntreProxy instead of KubeProxy.

+#### Requirements for this Feature

+None

 ### AntreaPolicy